Drummuir

 Its old name was Botriphnie (Gaelic: Both Draighnigh), and this is the name still sometimes used for the parish.
 Drummuir comes from Druim Iubhair, Scottish Gaelic for "Yew Ridge"; the name Botriphnie, may come from Pictish origins and be a "Pit-" name, meaning "Thorn Farm".

 Drummuir's biggest building is "Drummuir Castle", a Strawberry Hill-type Gothic Victorian building, with extensive gardens.
 The castle was built by the Gordon-Duffs who are still the main landowners in the area.

 The Keith and Dufftown Railway runs by the village from a defunct distillery.
-It is rarely used now, but is still in good condition.
 A train is regularly run by the Keith and Dufftown railway association.
 Drummuir railway station once served the castle, local farms and dwellings whilst Drummuir Curlers' Platform was a private station once used by curlers on Loch Park.

 The River Isla which flows down to Keith through Strathisla, and Davidston Burn (or Davieburn), a small tributary of the Isla are the two main rivers in the area.
-Ben Rinnes is clearly visible to the west, and makes a strong visual impression.
+Ben Rinnes is visible to the west.

-In 2002, this normally peaceful community was disturbed when a body of a teenage girl was found there.